 - Retention Policies

-Archiving in Office 365 provides Securities and Exchange Commission (SEC) Rule 17a-4-compliant storage.
-Office 365 preserves permanent files of all data collected in a non-rewriteable, non-erasable format using in-place retention policies and preservation policies, including preservation lock.
+Archiving in Microsoft 365 provides Securities and Exchange Commission (SEC) Rule 17a-4-compliant storage.
+Microsoft 365 preserves permanent files of all data collected in a non-rewriteable, non-erasable format using in-place retention policies and preservation policies, including preservation lock.

 - All records stored using the retention policies noted above are retained in a dedicated storage area out of the purview of the ordinary user.
 Only authorized users can access and search these records, but cannot alter or erase them.

 - Metadata for each item includes a timestamp used in the calculation of retention duration.
 Timestamps are applied when a new item is received or created and cannot be modified or removed from the metadata.

 - Archiving in Microsoft 365 allows users to combine different retention policies and hold actions to create granular retention policies.
 These policies define the type or location of the items preserved and the duration of preservation.